ngi-nix/summer-of-nix/README.md

   Making computers useful for a mass audience requires diverse skills and broad knowledge, and no one person has it all.

   As a participant, you will learn from – and teach – your peers about widely used programming languages, software testing, technical writing, web design, and the Nix ecosystem with various its tools.
-  You will closely collaborate in a group of five people on a regular schedule over 12 weeks.
+  You will closely collaborate in a group of five people on a regular schedule.

 - Growing the Nix community